descendsphere/route-render/BACKLOG.md

     -   When the state transitions to `TOUR_PLAYING`, set `viewer.scene.screenSpaceCameraController.enableCollisionDetection = true`.
     -   When the state transitions away from `TOUR_PLAYING` (e.g., to `TOUR_PAUSED` or `ROUTE_LOADED`), revert `enableCollisionDetection` to `false` if the device is mobile.

-### Km-effort Integration

-- **[EPIC] Km-effort Integration:**
-  - **[REFACTOR] Calculate Km-effort:** Create a new method in `StatisticsCalculator.js` that processes the entire route to calculate the cumulative Km-effort at each point.
-  - **[FEATURE] Km-effort Route Coloring:** Implement a new color scheme that colors the route polyline based on the cumulative Km-effort.
-  - **[FEATURE] Km-effort Person Label:** Add the current cumulative Km-effort to the "Person" entity's label during tour playback.
-  - **[FEATURE] Display Total Km-effort:** Show the total Km-effort for the entire route in the main statistics panel.

 ### UI/UX Enhancements

 - **[FEATURE] Preset Speed/Zoom Buttons:** As an alternative to sliders, offer preset buttons for speed and zoom levels.